 While many cablecos and telcos are holding the line on broadband pricing, UTOPIA may be stepping it up a notch.
 FuzeCore lists pricing for Internet connections that is more money for less bandwidth than we’re used to getting.
 XMission lists similar pricing for UTOPIA services in Tremonton, though the prices for other UTOPIA cities is largely unchanged.
 Neither Nuvont nor Veracity disclose their pricing up-front (at least as far as I can tell).

 Commenters who contacted service providers for pricing in Tremonton have gotten quotes of install costs in the $30-60 range.
 It’s entirely possible that UTOPIA is trying out some new pricing models that build the cost of the install into the monthly fee similar to what cable and phone companies already do.
 The real question is if pricing will drop once the install is paid for or if customers could choose to pay off the install cost in exchange for a lower monthly fee.
 I’m also wondering if the pricing in Tremonton will be rolled out to other UTOPIA markets should it prove successful.

 After many months of waiting, UTOPIA has launched a new website (warning: sound and Flash ahead).
-It also includes a form for you to submit contact information to UTOPIA to check for service in your area and express your interest in signing up when it becomes available.
+It also includes a form for you to submit contact information to UTOPIA to check for service in your area and express your interest in signing up when it becomes available, apparently they hired a business web design firm that help with all the problems the old site had.
 It also lists FuzeCore and Fibernet as providers (in addition to XMission, Veracity and Nuvont), but Mstar is still absent from the list.
 None of the providers on the website are shown as providing video, definitely a cause for some concern.
 The site is also lacking any kind of newsletter sign-up or RSS feed for updates.
 Still, this is a marked improvement over the presumed-dead static site that had been up for years.